 You probably know at least several SEO myths.

-For the last 10 years, these myths and misconceptions become so many, causing confusion among programmers, webmasters, designers, small businesses, entrepreneurs and digital marketers.
+For the last ten years, these myths and misconceptions have become so many, causing confusion among programmers, webmasters, designers, small businesses, entrepreneurs, and digital marketers.

 Pretty much millions of people.